-In 2007 the NARM Applications Department received a total of 133 applications.
-Ninety-four applications were sent out to people requesting application packets.
-Fifty-four applicants took advantage of downloading our online application.

-One hundred and three new CPM certifications were issued in 2007.
-There were a total of 1344 CPMs at the end of 2007.
+- In the year 2008, the NARM Applications Department received a total of 206 applications. - Seventy applications were sent to people requesting application packets. - One hundred applicants took advantage of downloading our online application. - One hundred and fourty-six new CPM certifications were issued in 2008. - There were 1,490 CPMs at the end of 2008.

-Total number of CPMs by Year:
+Total number of CPMs by year